block-open-source/goose/README.md

 * `github`: for awareness and suggestions on how to use github
 * `repo_context`: for summarizing and understanding a repository you are working in.

-#### .goosehints in `developer` toolkit
+#### Configuring goose per repo

-`goose` adds the content from `.goosehints` file in working directory to the system prompt of the `developer` toolkit.
+If you are using the `developer` toolkit, `goose` adds the content from `.goosehints` file in working directory to the system prompt of the `developer` toolkit.
 The hints file is meant to provide additional context about your project.
 The context can be user-specific or at the project level in which case, you can commit it to git. `.goosehints` file is Jinja templated so you could have something like this:
 ```